 But if you dislike running, there are plenty of other options as well.
 The YMCA near me has periodically hosted spin-a-thons to raise money to support cancer programming.
-Or you might be able to find another type of cardio class that’s being held specifically as a fundraiser.
+Or you might be able to find another type of cardio class, like Zumba, that’s being held specifically as a fundraiser.

 My advice is to sign up for the event at least a month or two prior, so it gives you a goal to work towards.
 Challenge yourself to prepare for the event by practicing whatever cardio activity will be taking place.
 Then show up at the event ready to sweat, knowing that your efforts are helping to make a difference.

 Sometimes, the activity itself might not be enthralling – but having a workout buddy with you will make it fun and help the time fly by.